gumaerc-testorg/12.001-fall-2013/content/pages/instructor-insights/conveying-the-social-relevance-of-geology.md

 A rock from the rock identification lab.
 (Image by MIT OpenCourseWare.)

 The socially relevant topics we discuss aren’t always related to surface processes.
-When Prof. Oliver Jagoutz talks about metamorphic reactions in rocks, he discusses a process called serpentinization, which, as it turns out, consumes CO2.
-There have been proposals to sequester CO2 by encouraging serpentinization reactions in rocks, which would then lock the CO2 in the minerals and take it out of the atmosphere.
+When Prof. Oliver Jagoutz talks about metamorphic reactions in rocks, he discusses a process called serpentinization, which, as it turns out, consumes CO{{< sub "2" >}}.
+There have been proposals to sequester CO{{< sub "2" >}} by encouraging serpentinization reactions in rocks, which would then lock the CO{{< sub "2" >}} in the minerals and take it out of the atmosphere.
 When he discusses metamorphic rocks, he spotlights this socially relevant application.

 One topic that always surfaces in politicized discussion of climate change is the geologic record of climate variability and the role of humans in this change.
 I address this directly in my lectures.
 I take the debates about climate change that students see in the media and put them in context.
 I also facilitate a class activity that directly engages students in the debate.
 I divide the students into teams of climate scientists and “deniers.”
 I coach both teams as they develop arguments.
 We have a series of debates and then we talk though the underlying issues.